pietsmit/mysql_with_data/README.md

 The volume parameter **-v $(pwd)/myschema.sql:/tmp/import_database.sql** will run the sql script myschema.sql on mysql startup.
 For best results, use the database defined in the MYSQL_DATABASE variable.

 # Much more is possible if you use the included shell scripts:

+The full project with scripts can be downloaded from (GitHub)[https://github.com/pietsmit/mysql_with_data].

 ## Creating your own image containing a specific schema

 Let's say that you have an database schema that is static and will be reused a lot.
 You can create an image for it in the following way: